OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Extend-the-Omegas-memory.md

 ```
 opkg update
-opkg install swap-utils
-opkg install block-mount
+opkg install swap-utils block-mount
 ```

 #### Step 2: USB Storage

 Plug in a USB drive and make sure it's mounted.
+By default, the Omega will automatically mount any USB storage devices.

-For best results, you will need to setup automatic mounting.
-See the [USB Storage tutorial](#usb-storage) for details on the procedures.
+> If you're curious about auto-mounting, see the [USB Storage tutorial](#usb-storage) for details.

 For the purposes of this tutorial, let's assume the USB device was mounted to `/tmp/mounts/USB-A1`.

 #### Step 3: Create Swap File on the USB storage

 Now we need to create the file on the USB drive that will be used as the Swap file using the `dd` utility.
 This utility is meant to convert, copy, and write files.
 It is very powerful and writing to an unintended location can severely damage your system.
 It can potentially be very destructive if used incorrectly.

->**Be extremely careful when using `dd`!**
+***Be extremely careful when using `dd`!***

 We will run the following `dd` command: